-12.1 'Keeping Children Safe in Education' (DfE, 2021) defines abuse in the following way:
+12.1 'Keeping Children Safe in Education' (DfE, 2023) defines abuse in the following way:

-'Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+'Abuse: a form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.'

-- 12.2 'Keeping Children Safe in Education' refers to four categories of abuse:
+12.2 'Keeping Children Safe in Education' refers to four categories of abuse:

 - Physical

 - Emotional

 - Sexual and

 - Neglect.

-- 12.3 Portico Academy Trust is aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
+12.3 Our school is aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
 All staff are aware that environmental factors may impact on a child's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
 We understand that abuse, neglect and safeguarding issues are rarely 'stand-alone' events and that, in most cases, multiple issues will overlap.
-Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger.
+Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education including pupils absent from education for repeated or prolonged periods and sexting put children in danger.

-- 12.4 Portico Academy Trust recognises that there are a number of specific safeguarding issues about which staff need to be aware, including:
+12.4 Our school recognises that there are a number of specific safeguarding issues about which staff need to be aware, including:

+- Children absent from education

 - children missing from education

 - children missing from home or care

 - child sexual exploitation (CSE)

-- · domestic violence
+- domestic violence

 - drugs

 - online safety

 - fabricated/induced illness

 - faith abuse

 - female genital mutilation (FGM)

-- · forced marriage
+- forced marriage

 - gangs and youth violence

 - violence against women and girls (VAWG)

 - mental health

 - children with special educational needs and disabilities

 - private fostering

 - prevention of radicalisation

 - trafficking

-- peer on peer abuse, which may include bullying (including cyberbullying)
+- Child on child abuse, which may include bullying (including cyberbullying)

 - online abuse

 - gender-based abuse

-- sexting or sexually harmful behaviour
+- sexting or sexually harmful behaviour including harassment

+- harmful sexual behaviour

+- filtering and monitoring of in school IT systems

-Further information regarding some of these issues (as indicated) can be found below and these issues are also addressed in Annex A of 'Keeping Children Safe in Education' (DfE, 2021)
+Further information regarding some of these issues can be found below (as indicated) and these issues are also addressed in Annex A of 'Keeping Children Safe in Education' (DfE 2023).